chiew12301/KurumiCBot/README.md

-# 🎮 UnlockMe Telegram Bot
+# 🎮 KurumiC Telegram Bot

 This is a simple Telegram bot that sends users to a hosted WebGL game page via a hidden, secure link.